fleek-network/fleek-network-docs/docs/index.md

 Fleek Network is an open-source Edge Computing Platform to accelerate the development and execution of decentralized Web Services.

-The system builds on a distributed network of Nodes, where services run within a fair and incentivized ecosystem constituted by an open community of developers and operators who hold and control their private identities.
+The system builds on a distributed network of Nodes, where services run within a fair and incentivized ecosystem constituted by an open community of developers and operators.
+Who can freely operate Nodes or build services without the need for approval or permission.
+Or simply, consume Fleek Network resources on demand provided by the services running on the Edge.

-You can run a Node or build a Service without permission.
-In contrast, consume any Fleek Network computational resources provided by services on demand.
+Applications, platforms and protocols build and utilize decentralized services on Fleek Network to optimize performance and reduce dependency on centralized cloud providers.
+Developers can build faster and launch better products by offloading parts of the stack to the Edge to focus on core features.

 :::info
 The Fleek Network's documentation is organized as follows: